StardustCollective/nodectl/README.md

 ## INSTALLATION

-nodectl can be run directory from the code off a dedicated directory
+nodectl code can be downloaded to and run from a dedicated directory from the code off a dedicated directory, and then it can be run from `main.py`.

 nodectl is designed to be compiled into a single binary executible and run as a single file with `+x` mode.
+Code compiled into a a bianry called `nodectl`.

+*please see